ankit2015/SOEN-6471/README.md

 # SOEN-6471

 The project source code is written in Java.
 The program takes input by reading a file "clinks.txt".
+The "clinks.txt" file contains only the relevant parts of the original file containing the architecture of Mozilla Firefox version 6.0.
+The file is read and each unique/new relationship or dependency is counted.
+The program produces an output in the form of a ".csv" file, containing the precise number of counts of the various modules, a particular module depends upon.
+The ".csv" file also contains an accurate count of the number of modules that depend upon a particular module, along with the dependencies of the module on itself.